jonhoo/hasmail/README.md

 ## Global fields ##

  - click: this command will be executed when clicking the tray icon

-## Per-account fields ##
+## Account fields ##

-	- [name]: The value in [] can be anything, and will be what is shown in the tooltip.
-Required.
+The value in [] can be anything, and will be what is shown in the tooltip.
+The options for an account are as follows:

  - hostname: The address (+ port) to connect to.
 MUST currently be SSL/TLS enabled.
 Required.
  - username: Username for authentication.
 Required.
  - password: Password for authentication.
 Required.
  - click: An optional command to execute when clicking the tray icon if this, and only this, account has new messages.
 If this option is present, it overrides the global click option in the described scenario.

 # Installation #